ping7io/docs/docs/blackbox-exporter/targets.md

 ---
-title: Target Configuration
+title: Job Configuration
 parent: Blackbox Exporter
 nav_order: 1
 ---

-# Configure check targets in Prometheus
+# Configure Blackbox Exporter in Prometheus
 {: .fs-9 }

-Check target can either be provided as a static list or via the api clients integrated in Prometheus (e.g. for Kubernetes.
-{: .fs-6 .fw-300 }
+In Prometheus you have to configure a distinct job per Exporter per location you want to check your targets with.
+Target can either be provided as a static list or via the api clients integrated in Prometheus (e.g. Ingresses in Kubernetes) {: .fs-6 .fw-300 }

+💡 In case of the Blackbox Exporter we recommend that you check every target from at least three locations.
+{: .bg-grey-lt-000 .p-3 .d-block .emoji}

-## Configure static targets
+## Configure job

-The easiest integration is the static target configuration.
-Here, you explicitly list the websites you wan to check.
+The easiest integration is the [static target configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#static_config).
+Here, you explicitly list the websites you want to check.
+Below you find an example checking two websites from the `eu-central` location.

 ```yaml
 scrape_configs: